Dave Andreychuk: Post-retirement

 On October 1, 2006, Andreychuk rejoined the Lightning as a Community Representative.

 In 2005, the city of Hamilton renamed the Mountain Arena, following renovations, the Dave Andreychuk Mountain Arena & Skating Centre in his honour.
 On November 28, 2008, he was inducted into the Buffalo Sabres Hall of Fame.

 On February 4, 2011, the Tampa Bay Lightning named Andreychuk as their Vice President in charge of fans.
 He currently serves as the Lightning's Vice President of Corporate & Community Affairs.

 Personal life

-Andreychuk married his wife Sue in 1991 and together they have three daughters, Taylor, Caci and Brooke.
-The family resides in Tampa, Florida.
+Andreychuk has three daughters with Susan Braunscheidel, whom he divorced in 2019 after 28 years of marriage.
 Prior to his appointment in the Lightning's front office, Andreychuk and his family resided in East Amherst, New York.

 Following his retirement from professional sport, Andreychuk also founded the Dave Andreychuk Foundation as a way of giving back to the community.
-The foundation has two branches, a Canadian one in Andreychuk's home town of Hamilton, Ontario, and a U.S. one in Tampa, Florida where he currently lives.
+The foundation has branches in Hamilton, Ontario, and Tampa, Florida.
 The goals of the foundation are three-fold: 1.
 Assist children in need, 2.
 Support causes for children and families enduring chronic and/or life-threatening illness, and 3.
 Encourage the investment of youth and amateur sports.
+The foundation formally closed in 2025 due to a decline in donations, as younger athletes entered the spotlight in and around his hometown of Hamilton.